pranati04/familypro/replit.md

 ## Overview

 A full-stack family tree application that allows users to create, manage, and visualize family relationships.
-Built with React frontend and Express.js backend using MongoDB for data persistence.
+Built with React frontend and Express.js backend using PostgreSQL for data persistence via Drizzle ORM.
 Users can register accounts, create multiple family trees, add family members with detailed information, and collaborate with others on shared trees.

 ## User Preferences